ga4gh-beacon/B2RI_Documentation/docs/download-and-installation.md

 You can start transforming your data to BFF and loading it to the database following the [Data beaconization tutorial](https://b2ri-documentation.readthedocs.io/en/latest/tutorial-data-beaconization/).

-## Non containerized (data ingestion tools)
+## Non containerized (`beacon2-ri-tools`)

 !!!
 Warning "Message"
     This alternative requires a few more steps than the containerized one, but it gives the deployer more control over the tools.
+Only recommended for **advanced** users.

 We will download the **data ingestion tools** from [this](https://github.com/mrueda/beacon2-ri-tools) repository.
 Please follow the instructions provided in the [README](https://github.com/mrueda/beacon2-ri-tools#non-containerized).